ka-language/tutorial/mod7-pointers.md

 # Pointer Variables

-In Omm, every variable is a reference (pointer).
+In Ka, every variable is a reference (pointer).
 Lets take an example

 ```clojure
 a := 1